EU is silent on West Africa's political crises | DW | 11.11.2020

 Read more: Sahel at 'breaking point' as donors pledge billions in aid

-Behind the scenes, it's a different story, says Thilo Schöne, Ivory Coast's country representative of Germany's Friedrich Ebert Foundation, which is associated with the Social Democratic Party.
+Behind the scenes, it's a different story, says Thilo Schöne, Ivory Coast's country representative of Germany's Friedrich Ebert Foundation, associated with the Social Democrat Party.

 "The EU is one of the decisive actors in mediation efforts between the government and the opposition," Schöne said.
 "In fact, ambassadors from several EU member states have been active in talks with the Ivorian government," Schöne told DW.